-These fluctuations have affected the Group's revenues directly, as the price Zhaikmunai receives for its crude oil is based on the price of Brent crude oil.
-However, the Group entered into hedging contracts in March 2010 covering oil export sales of 4,000 barrels per day running from March 2010 through December 2010 (pursuant to which the floor price is fixed at US\$60 per barrel).
+These fluctuations have affected the Group's revenues directly, as the price Zhaikmunai receives for its liquid hydrocarbon products is related to the price of Brent crude oil.
+However, the Group entered into a hedging contract in March 2011 covering oil export sales of 2,000 barrels per day running from March 2011 through December 2011 (pursuant to which the floor price is fixed at US\$85 per barrel).
 See "-Summary of Critical Accounting Policies-Derivative Financial Instruments and Hedging" and "Description of Significant Indebtedness and Certain Financial Arrangements-Hedging Contracts".